intel-analytics/ipex-llm/python/llm/example/GPU/HuggingFace/Multimodal/glm-4v/README.md

 # GLM-4V
 In this directory, you will find examples on how you could apply IPEX-LLM FP8 optimizations on GLM-4V models on [Intel GPUs](../../../README.md).
-For illustration purposes, we utilize the [THUDM/glm-4v-9b](https://huggingface.co/THUDM/glm-4v-9b) as a reference GLM-4V model.
+For illustration purposes, we utilize the [THUDM/glm-4v-9b](https://huggingface.co/THUDM/glm-4v-9b) (or [ZhipuAI/glm-4v-9b](https://www.modelscope.cn/models/ZhipuAI/glm-4v-9b) for ModelScope) as a reference GLM-4V model.

 ## 0. Requirements
 To run these examples with IPEX-LLM on Intel GPUs, we have some recommended requirements for your machine, please refer to [here](../../../README.md#requirements) for more information.